We have no skin in the game – links are not “affiliate”. They are for your personal review.

 They’ve actually been fully remote since their founding (1999[est.]).
 Seriously.

 Disclosure: We practice a scheduled, hybrid work environment.
+We take advantage of some benefits of remote work.
 We are not ready for the 37 Signals / Basecamp full Monty.
-Here we offer a few things:
+But either way, employees and applicants are seeking remote work opportunities.
+So here we offer a few things:

 - Our internal remote work checklist designed to integrate not to interfere with your business.